selimunal/wsl2_notes/README.md

 Finally made it work in WS2.
 I am not really sure how i did it.
 I have pushed all buttons, somehow it worked I guess 🗡

-1. Control Panel\System and Security\Windows Defender Firewall -> Advanced Setting -> Outbound Rules, Click new Rule, choose program -> Next -> Select the wsl.exe in system.32 -> Select all profiles -> Save it
+1. Control Panel\System and Security\Windows Defender Firewall -> Advanced Setting -> Outbound Rules, Click new Rule, choose program -> Next -> Select the wsl.exe in system.32 -> Select all profiles -> Save it with a fancy name.

 2. WSL settings -> Enable localhost forwarding, and Networking Mode-> VirtioProxy
 3. echo "nameserver 8.8.8.8" | sudo tee /etc/resolv.conf